St Marylebone Parish Church: Contemporary British Painting

 In 2013 the church began a series of exhibitions in the crypt featuring living British painters in collaboration with the artists led group Contemporary British Painting.
 Artists exhibited in the programme include Matthew Krishanu, Claudia Böse, Mary Webb, Susan Gunn, Nicholas Middleton, Simon Burton, Alex Hanna, Pen Dalton, Simon Carter, Judith Tucker, Susie Hamilton, Julie Umerle, Greg Rook, Stephen Newton, Alison Pilkington, Marguerite Horner, Paula MacArthur, Nathan Eastwood, Linda Ingham, James Quin, Wendy Saunders and Robert Priseman.

 Funding from Sackler family

-The church is partly funded by the Sackler family, the billionaire American family accused of contributing to the opioid crisis through the drug OxyContin.
+The Church has, in the past, received a donation from the Sackler family, a billionaire American family accused of contributing to the opioid crisis through the drug OxyContin.
 The church received a £250,000 donation from the Sackler Trust in 2020.